One day in 1964, a New York advertising-jingle composer in his early 30s received an unlikely job offer.

 "Man of La Mancha" has appeared on countless stages around the globe, has become a staple of U.S. regional theater, was transformed into a 1972 film starring Peter O’Toole and has enjoyed four Broadway revivals.

 The show’s soaring signature number, "The Impossible Dream" has been recorded by scores of artists, including Frank Sinatra and Placido Domingo.
-It was sung at the memorial service of Sen. Edward M. Kennedy by Brian Stokes Mitchell, the star of the most recent revival.

 Born Irwin Michnick on Jan.
 30, 1928, Leigh grew up in the Brownsville neighborhood of Brooklyn, served in the Army and attended Yale University on the GI Bill, receiving his bachelor’s degree in music in 1951 and his master’s, also in music, the following year.